The best place to start

 Most QAHE ebooks are located on VLeBooks.
 Please see the guide.
 You can also use the QAHE library catalogue to search for these ebooks.
 VLeBooks is a library; the books there can be read online or "borrowed" (downloaded) for a few days or weeks.
 After the download period ends, the books and all the notes disappear from your device.
 The books you read online ("Read Online" button) can partially be printed out; the notes and highlights you make while reading online will stay indefinitely.

-When using your textbooks at bibliu.com or in BibliU apps for the first time, click on the Forgot your password? link to create a password.
+It is also possible to access your textbooks at bibliu.com or in BibliU apps.
+When you do this for for the first time, click on the Forgot your password? link to create a password.
 Use the same email address as in your profile in Canvas.
+See also Setting and resetting a password.

 BibliU is used for the core textbooks for the following modules: